Charge

 Once served the arrestment requires the employer to remit a percentage of the debtor's earnings to you on every pay day.
 This earnings arrestment remains in effect until the debt is paid or the debtor leaves that employer.
 It should be noted that there must be an employer/employee relationship and it is not possible to arrest wages if the debtor is operating as a contractor or is self-employed.
 An arrestment would be required in these circumstances.

-Attachment and Auction?
+Attachment and Auction

 An attachment involves making an inventory of property belonging to the debtor with a view to selling it at auction.
 The inventory of "moveable" property belonging to the debtor is called attachment and can only be carried out after a charge has been served and the 14 day period has expired.
-In the first instance, attachment can only be carried out in relation to articles outside a "dwellinghouse.”.
+In the first instance, attachment can only be carried out in relation to articles outside a "dwellinghouse”.
 Items not physically within the house for example in a garage or other outhouse may be attached.
 Attachment is competent anywhere other than a dwellinghouse and this will cover a place of business, a workshop, office or other commercial premises.

 Where the officer has carried out an attachment, the fee is based on the total value of the items included in the attachment.
 A report of the attachment is then made to the local Sheriff Court.